trenki2/trenki2.github.io/_drafts/writing-my-own-backtester.md

 When developing a trading strategy, I want to be able to backtest it and then trade the same strategy live without modification.

-I created an abstract TradeEngine that can execute a trading algorithm and the core code is the same for backtesting and live trading.
+I created an abstract TradeEngine class that can execute a trading algorithm and the core code is the same for backtesting and live trading.
 In backtesting mode a `Backtester` class calls the `Tick` method repeatedly to simulate the next trading day while in live trading the `Tick` method is run once per day.

 Using this technique I can verify and debug the core engine with historical data